 Traditional cable and broadcast TV are dying—and, along with it, the business models of Disney and other incumbent creators of movies and television shows.

 Disney—and other content creators like Warner Brothers, CBS, and Viacom—traditionally sold their products to such distributors as Comcast or Dish in what’s termed the “linear television ecosystem.”
-This provided content companies with great leverage, according to Paul Greene, Communications & Technology Fund manager, as content creators didn’t have to build relations with individual consumers and could stuff some channels with syndicated reruns.
+This provided content companies with great leverage, according to Paul Greene, Communications & Technology Strategy manager, as content creators didn’t have to build relations with individual consumers and could stuff some channels with syndicated reruns.

 But then came Netflix, offering high‑quality content globally, with no ads, on demand, and at an affordable price—demonstrating that “TV’s future is direct to consumer,” Mr. Greene says.
-With about 150 million global subscribers, Netflix can invest huge sums in creating content—it came out with more than 50 new shows in August 2019 alone.
+With currently about 150 million global subscribers, he says, Netflix can invest huge sums in creating content—it came out with more than 50 new shows in August 2019 alone.